 Villa Alina, Calangute

-This atmospheric and much loved ancestal home was built in 1926, on a then-deserted stretch of Calangute beach, and named after the owner's wife.
-The family have regularly enjoyed spending time at the villa to escape the cold London winter.
+This atmospheric and much loved ancestral home was built in 1926, on a then-deserted stretch of Calangute beach, and named after the owner's wife.
+The family has regularly enjoyed spending time at the villa to escape the cold London winter.
 It has been restored to its former glory, with the addition of modern comforts, and now accommodates appreciative guests from all around the world.
 Although Calangute has become the most developed and busiest beach in Goa, sprawling Villa Alina remains an exceptionally tranquil sanctuary in the heart of the action.
 The huge size of the villa ensures there's plenty of space for everyone too!
 Massages, yoga, and beauty treatments are available on request.
 There are also hammocks for chilling under the palm trees by the pool.